coder/coder/docs/quickstart/azure.md

  journalctl -u coder.service -b
 ```

-This will return a series of Coder logs, however, embedded in the launch is the URL for accessing Coder.
+This will return a series of logs related to running Coder as a system service.
+Embedded in the logs is the Coder Access URL.

 Copy the URL and run the following command to create the first user, either on your local machine or in the instance terminal.